 “We have decided to welcome visitors on this regular new Saturday afternoon outdoor tour by our volunteer guides – around the outside of Kinneil House and Kirk due to the ongoing restrictions.
 Please visit our web site and check social media for full information and updates on the tours.”

 * Please do not attend if showing COVID-related symptoms or isolating.
 Face masks are not currently required outdoors, although they are needed if going inside Kinneil Museum, where a toilet is also located and may be available, although visitors may wish to use other facilities elsewhere before arrival.
 Visitors should also maintain social distancing between household groups, sanitise hands beforehand, not pass items between groups, avoid touching surfaces where possible, and observe relevant public health regulations and guidance in force at the time.
 Those attending agree to accept that participation in outdoor guided walking tours is at their own risk as far as any COVID hazards are concerned – as if attending a walk in the park of their own initiative.

-* On arrival at the estate, please park only in designated car parking areas or somewhere outside the estate.
+* On arrival at the estate, please park in either the Museum or woodland car parks, or outside the estate, and not on grass verges or in the area in front of Kinneil House.
 Assemble for the tour just outside Kinneil Museum for a 2pm start.

 * The walk will mostly be along sound footpaths with minimal trip/slip hazards.
 All ages welcome – adults and children.
 Regrettably those who are infirm and/or in wheelchairs are respectfully advised not to join the walk, or only to take part in its initial stage next to Kinneil Museum and up to the front of Kinneil House.